MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 ### Contextual or role-based views

 Today every user in the Teams chat or channel sees the exact same view and button actions on the adaptive card.
 However, in certain scenarios there is a requirement for certain users to act differently and have access to different information within the same chat or channel.
-For example, in the case of an approval request sent in a chat or channel, only the manager or approver must be shown the option to approve or reject and add comments.
-The other users must only be able to view details of the approval request.
+For example, in the case of an incident reporting card sent in a chat or channel, only the user who is assigned the incident should see a resolve button.
+On the other hand the incident creator should see am edit button and all other users must only be able to view details of the incident.
 This is made possible by contextual views that is enabled by the refresh property.
 The following image shows an example of a Ticketing ME where different users in the chat are shown different actions based on the requirement.

 ![Role-based views](~/assets/images/bots/Rolebasedviews.png)